 X-rays are a perennial battle we wage with a certain segment of our patients.
 Can I get an “amen?”
 It’s really quite odd when you dissect the issue.
 I don’t believe physicians get the same resistance we get when they ORDER x-rays.
 But, it seems the consensus out there is that x-rays are some sort of scam perpetrated by dentists to make extra money.
 Of course, that’s simply preposterous.
-If we wanted to make money illicitly, we wouldn’t waste time on penny-ante stuff like x-rays.
+If we wanted to make money surreptitiously, we wouldn’t waste time on penny-ante stuff like x-rays.
+A dishonest dentist would pursue bigger ticket items, eh?
 It would be a lot easier to do it other ways that would be far more lucrative.
 Sometimes I think my head will explode when a patient refuses x-rays.
 Education simply doesn’t work very well when it’s up against EMOTION.
-Nevertheless, we Dental Warriors plod onwards.
+Nevertheless, we Dental Warriors plod onwards. 🙂

 Today I had a new patient come in complaining that over the weekend she felt some pain and a swollen lymph node.
 To be clear, she did not refuse x-rays.
 She was fully in agreement about taking x-rays.
 Very nice lady.
 But, the title of this blog post will make sense later.